kokonutzlabs/Animal-Crossing-Social-Portal/README.md

-# Warehouse Social Portal
+# Animal Crossing Social Portal
-## SQL Vulnerability Demonstration, Forensic Analysis, and Remediation Lab
+## SQL Vulnerability Demonstration & Digital Forensics Lab

 ---

 ## Overview

-This project is a **web-based application backed by an SQL database**, designed to simulate an internal communication and logging portal used in a **warehouse or production environment**.
+The **Animal Crossing Social Portal** is a web-based application backed by an SQL database, designed as a fictional, Animal Crossing–inspired social platform where villagers share posts, updates, and activity logs.

-The application intentionally contains **SQL-related security vulnerabilities** to demonstrate how insecure database interactions can be exploited, how those attacks impact system data, and how **digital forensic analysis** can be used to investigate, document, and remediate security incidents.
+Beneath the playful theme, the application functions as a **technical security and digital forensics lab**.
+It intentionally includes SQL-related vulnerabilities to demonstrate how real-world systems—such as warehouse, logistics, and internal operational platforms—can be attacked, investigated, and secured.

-This repository represents a **controlled security lab** and demonstrates the **full security lifecycle**:
+This repository represents a **controlled learning environment** that demonstrates the full application security lifecycle:

-- insecure design
+- Insecure system design
-- attack simulation
+- Attack simulation
-- forensic investigation
+- Digital forensic investigation
-- secure remediation and validation
+- Secure remediation and validation

 ---

 ## Project Purpose

-The purpose of this project is to demonstrate practical knowledge of:
+This project demonstrates practical, transferable skills applicable to **warehouse systems and enterprise environments**, including:

 - SQL-backed web application architecture
 - Common database attack techniques
-- Web application forensic investigation
+- Digital forensic analysis of application and database activity
-- Incident response and remediation
+- Incident response and remediation workflows
 - Secure coding and system hardening

-All vulnerabilities are **intentional** and implemented solely for **educational and defensive security purposes**.
+All vulnerabilities are **intentional** and implemented **solely for educational and defensive security purposes**.

 ---

 ## Scenario Description

-The application simulates an **internal social and operational logging system** used by warehouse personnel to:
+The application simulates a **social and activity logging system** used on a fictional Animal Crossing island.
+Users can:

-- share updates
+- Share island updates and announcements
-- communicate shift information
-- record operational notes
+- Post daily activity notes

-The system handles data that would be considered **sensitive** in a real production or warehouse environment.
+- Communicate schedules and events

+While the interface and narrative are Animal Crossing–themed, the **data flow, access controls, and logging behavior mirror real internal systems**, such as warehouse communication portals, operational dashboards, and employee activity logs.

+---

-### User Roles
+## User Roles

-- **Employee**
-- **Supervisor**
+The application includes multiple roles to simulate real-world access separation:

+- **Villager** — Standard user access
+- **Island Representative** — Moderation and coordination privileges
-- **Administrator**
+- **Administrator** — Full system and database access

-Each role has different access levels to application features and stored data.
+These roles parallel common warehouse and enterprise role models (employee, supervisor, administrator).

 ---